SaylBlessings/Terraform-with-GCP-IaC/README.md

-Deploy Infrastructure to GCP with Terraform.
-I deployed a static website to GCP using Terraform.
-This is the GitHub repo containing the code both for the static website and Terraform as Infrastructure as Code.

-## Code

-The Terraform code is available in the same directory as that of other files.
+This project demonstrates the deployment of a static website to Google Cloud Platform (GCP) using Terraform, an Infrastructure-as-Code (IaC) tool.
+The Terraform configuration files (.tf) define the GCP resources required to host the static website, including Compute Engine instances, Storage Buckets, and Cloud DNS records.
+The Terraform code is stored in the same directory as the static website files, enabling a unified repository for both the application code and infrastructure configuration.
+By utilizing Terraform, the project automates the provisioning and management of GCP resources, streamlining the deployment process and minimizing manual errors.
+The GitHub repository contains the Terraform code, which can be executed using the Terraform CLI, to create and manage the GCP infrastructure for the static website.
+This approach enables version control, reusability, and collaboration on infrastructure configurations, aligning with DevOps best practices.